-Lewis Jones takes a look ath early ante post betting in the OLBG Mares Hurdle for the David Nicholson Trophy at the 2014 Cheltenham Festival.
+Lewis Jones takes a look at the early ante post betting in the OLBG Mares Hurdle for the David Nicholson Trophy at the 2020 Cheltenham Festival.

 What happened in 2013?